ghuntley/ghuntley.github.io/_draft/creating-a-cake-c-make-addin.md

 # Testing
 * How to set the console output in a fixture so the runner succeeds without having to actually run the tool.
+* Fixtures can have properties, use these to set command line arguments.
 ## Test Cases
 * Check tool fails if not found.
 * Check tool succeeds if tool is found.